-Lessons learned for a possible harmonized European Crowdfunding Regulation Role model ("dos") Increase of thresholds under the Prospectus Act. • Exemption from most financial regulatory requirement and limitations under these thresholds No overregulation of Crowdfunding Platforms.
+Lessons learned for a possible harmonized European Crowdfunding Regulation Role model ("dos") Increase of thresholds under the Prospectus Act.
+Exemption from most financial regulatory requirement and limitations under these thresholds No overregulation of Crowdfunding Platforms.

-Aspects that should be avoided ("don'ts") Thresholds for public offers are to low and limitation of allowed investment per investor even more so-not competitive in compared to other EU countries.
-EU harmonisation required.
-Exemption from prospectus Act for cooperatives to be available to all cooperatives and not only subject to adhering to the too stringent regime applicable to registered cooperatives Lessons learned for a possible harmonization of European RES Projects Regulation Role model ("dos") Preferential gird access Support to various funding schemes adapted per sector in function of efficiency Incentives for decentralised electricity generation and usage Aspects that should be avoided ("don'ts") Stringent environmental and townplanning regulation hampering development of RES Projects due amongst other to NIMBY reactions.
-Oversubsidizing less performant RES Project sectors in the absence of general renewable efficiency policy.
+- Thresholds for public offers are to low and limitation of allowed investment per investor even more so-not competitive in compared to other EU countries.
+EU harmonisation required. - Exemption from prospectus Act for cooperatives to be available to all cooperatives and not only subject to adhering to the too stringent regime applicable to registered cooperatives

+Lessons learned for a possible harmonization of European RES Projects Regulation

+Role model ("dos")

+- Preferential gird access - Support to various funding schemes adapted per sector in function of efficiency - Incentives for decentralised electricity generation and usage

+- Stringent environmental and townplanning regulation hampering development of RES Projects due amongst other to NIMBY reactions. - Oversubsidizing less performant RES Project sectors in the absence of general renewable efficiency policy.